Kanabu1/movierevenueprediction/README.md

 ## Overview

-This project aims to predict movie revenue using machine learning models.
-It involves data cleaning, preprocessing, feature engineering, model training, and evaluation.
-The dataset used is 'imdb_movies.csv'.
+This project focuses on predicting movie revenue using various machine learning models.
+The dataset used for this analysis is the 'imdb_movies.csv' file, which contains key information such as budget, revenue, genre, release dates, and crew details for each movie.
+The workflow involves multiple stages, including data cleaning, preprocessing, feature engineering, outlier detection, and model training, followed by model evaluation using regression metrics.

+The goal is to build a model that can accurately predict the revenue of a movie based on its attributes, using both simple linear regression and more complex models like Random Forest and Support Vector Regressor.
+The project attempts to create an effective predictive model.

 ## Steps Taken